ganbarodigital/css-ishi/docs/concepts/device-groups.md

 $media-group-d: "(min-width: 1007px)";
 {% endhighlight %}

-In your theme file, you would do the following:
+In your theme's `_main.scss` file, you would do the following:

 {% highlight scss %}
 // step1: import Ishi's base first